FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 At five to six months, puppies should be ready to have more exposure to new people and situations.
 However, you should begin introducing your puppy to new people and environments as soon as he has all his vaccines.

 One of the most effective ways to begin “leave it” training with a young puppy is to put a favorite treat underneath the toe of your shoe.
 Make sure your pup can’t grab the treat.
-Next, add your cue.
-Make eye contact and say “Leave it!” firmly when your dog first notices the treat under your toe.
-Reward them with a tasty treat from your hand when they turn away.
+Then, as soon as the treat first catches your dog’s attention, make eye contact and say your verbal cue “Leave it!” with a firm tone.
+When Fido turns away, give him a reward—a different treat that comes from your hand.
 You can also let the dog sniff and lick at the treat until boredom sets in and your dog stops.
 Then say “yes” or use a clicker and reward your puppy with a different treat from your open palm, but never the treat underneath your shoe.
 You should repeat this exercise five times or until your pup gets the idea.

 Place a yummy treat on the floor near your shoe and ask your dog to leave it.
 If the pup goes for the treat, squash it with your shoe.
 If the treat is left alone, reward your dog with a treat from your hand and praise him.
 Start practicing the exercise as needed.